pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 ## Accessing nested output values

-While often, Outputs return asynchronous values that wrap primitive types like strings or integers, sometimes an output has an object with deeply nested values.
-These properties need to be passed to other inputs as well.
+Sometimes an output has an object with deeply nested values, and the values of these properties may need to be passed as inputs to other resources.

 For example, to read a domain record from an ACM certificate, you need to access the domain validation options, which returns an array.
 Because that value is an output, we would normally need to use {{< pulumi-apply >}}: